Kristina01111000/Drws_site/README.md

 	- just an excel file i think? google doc?
 - sent email to him with what he needs to do to get site running (he says he will get back to me tomorrow)
 	- a video for the beginning of the front page
-	- patients page video ????
-	-  list of what month each monthly topic will be in

 From Dr. W: